About staying in Mallorca

-South-west of Palma - Cheap 'n' cheerful accommodation
+South-west of Palma - Popular beach resorts

-The area to the south-west of Palma is a firm favourite among holidaymakers and, as such, has been significantly developed.
+The area to the south-west of Palma is a timeless favourite among holidaymakers and, as such, has been significantly developed.
 Here you’ll find the holiday resorts of Santa Ponsa, Palma Nova and Magaluf, which are very popular with the British.
 These towns provide the traditional package holiday accommodation of cheap 'n' cheerful hotels and budget apartments.
-Santa Ponsa is the more upmarket of the three, while Palma Nova is popular with families, and Magaluf is currently undergoing reform to transform it from a party destination to a family holiday resort.
+Santa Ponsa is the more upmarket of the three, while Palma Nova is popular with families.
+Magaluf is currently undergoing reform to transform it from a party destination to a family holiday resort.
 All these places have fabulous beaches and a wealth of family attractions so they are perfect to stay with little ones.

 Andratx & Port d'Andratx - Lavish villas & hotels